oomlout/oomlout-TPGE/README.md

 '## -- Marks line as a comment
 '%% -- Replace with program variable (ie. ID)
+'&& -- Simple Tag but processd first (NOTE: could replace with @1 etc.)
 '@@ -- Simple Tag
 '!! -- Complex tag format !!oompTag.tagName=VALUE=oompTag.tagType!! (returns tagType for the tag where tagName = VALUE